Jose Siri Player Props: Rays vs. Pirates

-Jose Siri -- 1-for-4 with a double and an RBI in his most recent game -- will be in action for the Tampa Bay Rays against the Pittsburgh Pirates, with Roansy Contreras on the hill, on May 2 at 6:40 PM ET.
+The Tampa Bay Rays and Jose Siri, who went 1-for-3 last time in action, take on Mitch Keller and the Pittsburgh Pirates at Tropicana Field, Wednesday at 6:40 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the White Sox.
+He had a one-hit performance in his previous game (1-for-3) against the Pirates.

 Jose Siri Game Info & Props vs. the Pirates